michelp/glaph/README.md

 operationally identical to their Python equivalents.
 Don't worry it's all pure 100% C!

+Another example is that where the GraphBLAS C API provides `GrB_mxm`, `GrB_mxv` and `GrB_vxm` for Matix/Matrix, Matrix/Vector, and Vector/Matrix multiplication respectively, glaph has only `GL_AXB(C, A, B)`:

+        GL_AXB(C, A, B,
+               .mask=M,
+               .accum=GrB_MIN_INT64);

+        GL_AXB(c, a, B,
+               .mask=m,
+               .semiring=GrB_MIN_PLUS_SEMIRING_INT64);

+        GL_AXB(c, A, b,
+               .mask=m,
+               .semiring=GrB_MIN_PLUS_SEMIRING_INT64,
+               .accum=GrB_MIN_INT64);

+The only invalid combination is (Vector, Vector, Vector) which will throw a compiler error.

+One of the consequence of glaph using C metaprogramming is that the C compiler optimizing pass will generate the same code that you would have written by hand.
+The keyword arguments structs and inline functions "evaporate" to static arguments, just as if you had placed them there by hand.
+In a sense glaph self-destructs when it's compiled, leaving only a GraphBLAS program behind.

 ## Even more Generic

 SuiteSparse comes with a number of generic macros that can work with